Umbranoxio/scoresaber-deobfuscate/README.md

 ## Example Usage:

 > **Note**
-> Currently the CLI can only read from a single dependency directory.
-You will need to merge all dependencies into a single directory for now.
+> You can specify the `-d` flag multiple times to read from multiple dependency directories.
+> The contents of each directory will be copied into a temporary working directory alongside the input DLL.

 ```
 Deobfuscator.Cli.exe -i <input file> -d <dependency dir> -p <symbol encryption key>